vircadia/vircadia-docs-sphinx/docs/source/create/avatars/create-avatars.rst

 1. Create an avatar with 3D character modeling tool such as Adobe Fuse, Blender or Maya.
 2. Rig and animate your avatar with an animation tool such as Mixamo.
 3. Fine tune your avatar using a tool such as Blender or Maya.
-4. Package the model in Athena for use as an avatar.
+4. Package the model in Project Athena for use as an avatar.

 Check out this YouTube playlist for one way to create and customize your own avatar.
 Here, we use Adobe Fuse to create our avatar, Mixamo to rig our avatar automatically, and Blender to adjust the rendering on our avatar.
 We also have written instructions on the same process: